zonneplan/KiBot/README.md

-  --banner N                       Display banner number N (-1 == random) -c CONFIG, --plot-config CONFIG  The plotting config file to use -C, --cli-order                  Generate outputs using the indicated order -d OUT_DIR, --out-dir OUT_DIR    The output directory [default: .]
+  --banner N                       Display banner number N (-1 == random) -c CONFIG, --plot-config CONFIG  The plotting config file to use -C, --cli-order                  Generate outputs using the indicated order --config-outs                    Configure all outputs before listing them -d OUT_DIR, --out-dir OUT_DIR    The output directory [default: .]
-  -D, --dont-stop                  Try to continue if an output fails -e SCHEMA, --schematic SCHEMA    The schematic file (.sch/.kicad_sch) -E DEF, --define DEF             Define preprocessor value (VAR=VAL) -g DEF, --global-redef DEF       Overwrite a global value (VAR=VAL) -i, --invert-sel                 Generate the outputs not listed as targets -l, --list                       List available outputs (in the config file) -L, --log LOGFILE                Log to LOGFILE using maximum debug level.
+  -D, --dont-stop                  Try to continue if an output fails -e SCHEMA, --schematic SCHEMA    The schematic file (.sch/.kicad_sch) -E DEF, --define DEF             Define preprocessor value (VAR=VAL) -g DEF, --global-redef DEF       Overwrite a global value (VAR=VAL) -i, --invert-sel                 Generate the outputs not listed as targets -l, --list                       List available outputs (in the config file).
+                                   You don't need to specify an SCH/PCB unless using --config-outs --list-variants                  List the available variants and exit -L, --log LOGFILE                Log to LOGFILE using maximum debug level.
-                                   Is independent of what is logged to stderr -m MKFILE, --makefile MKFILE     Generate a Makefile (no targets created) -n, --no-priority                Don't sort targets by priority -p, --copy-options               Copy plot options from the PCB file -P, --copy-and-expand            As -p but expand the list of layers -q, --quiet                      Remove information logs -s PRE, --skip-pre PRE           Skip preflights, comma separated or `all`
+                                   Is independent of what is logged to stderr -m MKFILE, --makefile MKFILE     Generate a Makefile (no targets created) -n, --no-priority                Don't sort targets by priority -p, --copy-options               Copy plot options from the PCB file --only-names                     Print only the names -P, --copy-and-expand            As -p but expand the list of layers -q, --quiet                      Remove information logs -s PRE, --skip-pre PRE           Skip preflights, comma separated or `all`